SooryaGeorge7/Patient-Manager/README.md

 [PEP8CI](https://pep8ci.herokuapp.com/) was used to validate python code.
 The errors that came up initially were line too long erros, trailing white spaces, blank spaces error which were all corrected

 ## Manual Testing

+Please go over to [TESTING.md] for manual testing documentation.

 # Bugs
 ## Solved Bugs